jurgen-kluft/ccrypto/README.md

-# xcore encryption, decryption library
+# ccore encryption, decryption library

 A library with currently only one Cipher (encryption/decryption)
 * AES 256